 It is essential to stay on top of the conversations taking place online regarding the incident.
-Use of a social media monitoring tools like Sysomos MAP or Radian6 allow you to identify key influencers, understand customer sentiment and monitor online conversations.
+Use of a social media monitoring tools like Radian6 allow you to identify key influencers, understand customer sentiment and monitor online conversations.
 Platforms, such as TweetDeck or Hootsuite, are also very effective in keeping track of all social media mentions and notifications.

 Always keep the customer informed

 To control the conversation around the crisis, it is important to always keep the customers informed and respond to their questions in a timely manner.
 When answering customers, craft a customized response so they don’t feel like they are talking to a robot.
 Also, be sure you always update anyone and everyone, so no one is left in the dark.

 When social media crises occur internally, take responsibility for the issue even if your company is not directly to blame.
 Developing a well thought-out public statement creates a platform for the incident and serves a valid resource to direct customers to.
 The statement should show compassion and the enterprises’ full commitment to the issue.
 For example, the Chipotle CEO did a respectable job when he spoke out in an interview with NBC’s Today Show.
 He publicly apologized to those who have fallen ill after the health scares.

 As we know with social media, a crisis can easily spread which can leave a scarlet letter on your brand if not handled correctly.
 Therefore, remember to plan ahead, communicate proactively, and take matters in your own hands before the public does.
 And as Olivia Pope would say, “It’s handled.”